Please ensure Javascript is enabled for purposes of website accessibility

 • Stephanie Boyer, CEO – reStart, a local organization dedicated to ending homelessness

-• Josh Henges, Homelessness Prevention Coordinator – City of Kansas City, Missouri
+• Josh Henges, homelessness prevention coordinator – City of Kansas City, Missouri

 The APS Civics Education Initiative Student Initiative takes the APS mission into schools and partnerships with teachers, students and administrators at both the high school and college level.
 The initiative includes a custom-developed high school curriculum focused on learning about misinformation, disinformation, and bias, and college-level internship opportunities that enable students to produce compelling and relevant programs on significant and difficult issues in our community.